thetmkay/node-fieldbook-promise/README.md

 - `user` (*string*): the username field (e.g. `key-1`)
 - `password` (*string*): the API key password

-All the information can be found by navigating to your book's page, pressing the downward arrow/triangle next to the name of the book, and clicking "Manage API" (see picture).
+All the information can be found by navigating to your book's page, pressing the downward arrow/triangle next to the name of the book, and clicking "Manage API" (see Fieldbook's [Quick Start Guide for more detail](https://github.com/fieldbook/api-docs/blob/master/quick-start.md)).

 **Example**: